-The July 1, 2017, implementation date for mandatory paid sick leave for the cities of Minneapolis, St. Paul, and Chicago, and for Cook County is rapidly approaching.
+The July 1, 2017, implementation date for mandatory paid sick leave for the cities of Minneapolis, St. Paul, and Chicago, and for Cook County has arrived.
 In the past few months, there have been attempts to either block or opt out of some of the ordinances.
 Given these attempts, there may be some confusion as to the status of the ordinances.

 Here’s a summary recap of the current status of these sick pay ordinances:

 City of Minneapolis:

 Preliminary rules were issued, along with a frequently asked questions document—Public comment ended on May 1, 2017.

 The temporary injunction resulting from the case against the City of Minneapolis filed by the Minnesota Chamber of Commerce is still on appeal.
 As a result, the Minneapolis ordinance will NOT be enforced for any employer residing outside the city of Minneapolis unless the injunction is modified or rescinded.

 Key Takeaway for MRA Members: As it currently stands, the paid sick leave ordinance will only apply to applicable employers who have a physical location within the city of Minneapolis.
 Additionally, the Minnesota House of Representatives introduced a preemption bill that would block cities from mandating greater sick leave levels than what is required by the State of Minnesota, however Governor Dayton vetoed the bill on June 1st so the paid sick leave ordinance will continue to be effective July 1st.

 City of St. Paul:

 Preliminary rules were issued, along with a frequently asked questions document.
 Public comment ended on May 1, 2017.